BTBoston/econ1626-labour-policy-proposal/references.md

 Jobs and Skills Australia 2025, *Our Gen AI Transition - Implications for Work and Skills*, Australian Government, Canberra.

-Jobs and Skills Australia 2025, *Generative AI to augment and advance the way we work in Australia*, viewed 21 April 2026.

-OECD 2024, *Artificial intelligence, data and competition*, OECD Artificial Intelligence Papers, no. 18, OECD Publishing, Paris.
+OECD 2024a, *Artificial intelligence, data and competition*, OECD Artificial Intelligence Papers, no. 18, OECD Publishing, Paris.

-OECD 2025, *AI and work*, viewed 21 April 2026.
+OECD 2025, *AI and work*, OECD, Paris.

 OpenAI 2026, *ChatGPT* [Large language model], accessed 21 April 2026.
 See Appendix A for prompt and output.